Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Magnification bias for spectroscopic galaxy clustering

 A study on the impact of magnification in the \Euclid spectroscopic survey was carried out in \cite{EP-JelicCizmek}.
 They showed that magnification does not add cosmological information to the standard analysis, which includes density and RSD.
 However, neglecting this effect can systematically shift the best-fit estimation of cosmological parameters.
 The significance of these shifts is model-dependent.
-In \LCDM, they reported that, when using a mock galaxy catalogue from the \textit{Euclid} Flagship simulations \citep{EuclidSkyFlagship}, constraints on the cosmological parameters were shifted by $(0.5$\ --\ $0.7)\,\sigma$.
-In \wowaCDM it was at the level of roughly $0.4\sigma$.
+In \LCDM, they reported that when using a mock galaxy catalogue from the \textit{Euclid} flagship simulations \citep{EuclidSkyFlagship}, constraints on the cosmological parameters were shifted by $(0.5-0.7)\,\sigma$.
+In \wowaCDM, it was at the level of roughly $0.4\sigma$.

-Furthermore, model-independent measurements of the growth rate $f(z)$ are also affected by magnification: neglecting it would lead to biases up to $1\sigma$ in the farthest redshift bin $ z \in [1.5, 1.8]$.

-Thus this work has motivated the effort to include this effect in \cloe.
-The forecast presented in~\cite{ EP-JelicCizmek} employs the multipoles of the 2PCF as their summary statistic.
-The correlation functions in configuration space and their Fourier-space counterpart, the power spectrum, are expected to contain the same cosmological information.
+Furthermore, model-independent measurements of the growth rate, $f(z)$, are also affected by magnification: neglecting it would lead to biases up to $1\sigma$ in the farthest redshift bin, $ z \in [1.5, 1.8]$.
+Thus, this work has motivated the effort to include this effect in \cloe.
+The forecast presented in~\cite{EP-JelicCizmek} employs the multipoles of the 2PCF as their summary statistic.
+The correlation functions in configuration space, and their Fourier-space counterpart (i.e. the power spectrum) are expected to contain the same cosmological information.
 Consequently, lensing magnification should affect the Fourier-space analysis similarly.
 However, since gravitational lensing is an integrated effect along the past light cone and inherently non-local, estimating its impact in Fourier space becomes challenging.
 Performing a Fourier transform requires knowledge of the lensing signal along arbitrary trajectories, many of which are not part of the observer's past light cone.
 A consistent way to compute the magnification contribution to the Fourier space power spectrum is presented in~\cite{Castorina:2021xzs}.
 In this paper, however, we focus on the analysis in configuration space, leaving the implementation in Fourier space for future work.

-In the following subsections, we describe the recipe implemented in \cloe, as well as the tests carried out to validate the implementation: both on the level of 2PCFs and posterior distribution constraints.
+In the following subsections, we describe the recipe implemented in \cloe.
+We also detail the tests carried out to validate the implementation: both on the level of 2PCFs and posterior distribution constraints.